oazevedo/GDPR-is-my-Website-Insecure/README.md

 # GDPR-is-my-Website-Insecure

-Use "GDPR-IsMyWebsiteInsecure.exe" tool (script) to  tests websites if:
-- hosting is secure (only tcp/443, SSL, CSP, DNSSEC, etc.)
-- is GDPR cookies compliance
-- is performance
-- and without html and css errors

-Important: You should only use this tool to analyze websites whose owners have given you permission to do so.
+- "GDPR-IsMyWebsiteInsecure.exe" is free tool to test if a website is inSecure and GDPR cookie compliance.
 In addition always make a vulnerability analysis (ex.
 OWASP https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project ).

-This is a Free Tool.
+Important: You should only use this tool to analyze websites whose owners have given you permission to do so.

+- "GDPR - Is My Website inSecure.pdf" is a short presentation

+- "GDPR Websites - technical requirements.pdf" for hosting and developers

+- "GDPR Websites - security, privacy, performance, quality.pdf" for hosting, developers, data protection officer and owner of website